Responding to Crisis

 Tilman Jolly, MD, FACEP

-Dr. Til Jolly is the Founder and CEO of EMcentric and the EMcentric Foundation.
-He is an experienced board-certified emergency physician who remains active in bedside practice.
-He provides senior medical leadership, operational guidance and strategic growth recommendations for government and private sector organizations.
+Dr. B. Tilman Jolly (Til) founded EMcentric and the EMcentric Foundation in late 2023.
+The Foundation has been renamed in his honor as The B. Tilman Jolly Foundation.
+Til was an experienced board-certified emergency physician who remained active in bedside practice throughout his career.
+He provided senior medical leadership, operational guidance and strategic growth recommendations for government and private sector organizations.

 The EMcentric Foundation will address these populations by providing: